ptr1337/arm-img-builder-docker/README.md

 ```
 ### Clearing docker cache, containers, images, and volumes

-If you want to clear up your full docker system run following commands:
+If you want to clear up your full docker system run the following commands:

 ```
 docker system prune -a